The WHAM Training

 The program also provides:

-- Training Participant Guides on flash drive
+- Training Participant Guides

-- Weekly Action Plan Pocket Guides on flash drive
+- Weekly Action Plan Pocket Guides

 - Training handouts